botsarefuture/mielenosoitukset_fi/README.md

     pip install -r requirements.txt
     ```

-4. Configure your environment variables in `config.py`:
+4. Configure your environment variables.
+The project uses `config.py` and `config.yaml` for configuration; a simple example would be:

     ```python
     class Config:
         SECRET_KEY = 'your-secret-key'  # Set this to a secure, random value MONGO_URI = 'mongodb://localhost:27017/your-db-name'  # Replace with your MongoDB URI
-        MAIL_SERVER = 'smtp.yourmailserver.com'  # Use your mail server details
+        MAIL_SERVER = 'smtp.yourmailserver.com'
         MAIL_PORT = 587
         MAIL_USE_TLS = True
         MAIL_USERNAME = 'your-email@example.com'
         MAIL_PASSWORD = 'your-email-password'
     ```

-5. Run the application:
+5. Run the application.
+You can start the app either with Flask or by running the project's runner:

     ```bash
+    # Option A: use the flask CLI
+    export FLASK_APP=run.py
     flask run

+    # Option B: run the bundled runner directly
+    python3 run.py
     ```

 6. Open your browser and navigate to [http://127.0.0.1:5000/](http://127.0.0.1:5000/) to start using the platform.